Skip to main content

 Read less...

-Level 3 - standing
+Level 3 - hip exercises you can do standing up

-Important
+Important safety notice

 Make sure to perform standing exercises next to something stable.
 For example, a railing, table, or chair.
 This will provide you support so that you do not lose your balance.